dfelinto/blender-manual/constraints/common_interface.rst

 Most constraints need another "target" object or bone to "guide" them.
 You select which by selecting its name in the :guilabel:`Target` field.
-Except for a few cases, you can use any type of object (camera, mesh, empty…);
+Except for a few cases, you can use any type of object (camera, mesh, empty...);
 its object origin will be the target point.

 When you type in the :guilabel:`OB` field a mesh or lattice name,